loicdescotte/loicdescotte.github.io/_posts/2022-09-29-type-classes-in-scala-3.md

   extension (a1: A) def add(a2: A): A
 ```

-The `extension` keyword means that we will augment the capabilties of a type A with an add method, that take another A to produce a sum (also of type A).
+The `extension` keyword means that we will augment the capabilties of a type A with an add method, that takes another A to produce a sum (also of type A).

 ### Instances